ozgursolak/crea/README.md

 # Authentication

 This applications uses JSON Web Token (JWT) to handle authentication.
 The token is passed with each request using the `Authorization` header with `Token` scheme.
-The authorization and role guards handle the validation and authentication of the token.
+The <strong>authorization</strong> and <strong>role guards</strong> handle the validation and authentication of the token.

 ----------